bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 # Sorting with ORDER and GROUP BY

-In the last chapter you've leanred how to use the `SELECT` statement with the `WHERE` clause and filter the result set based on some conditions.
+In the last chapter, you've learned how to use the `SELECT` statement with the `WHERE` clause and filter the result set based on some conditions.

-More often than not, you would want to order the results in a specific way based on a specific column.
-For example, you might want to order the users, aphabetically based on their username.
+More often than not, you would want to order the results in a specific way based on a particular column.
+For example, you might want to order the users, alphabetically, based on their username.

-In this chapter you will learn how to use the `ORDER BY` and `GROUP BY` clauses.
+In this chapter, you will learn how to use the `ORDER BY` and `GROUP BY` clauses.

 ## ORDER BY

-The main thing tha you need to keep in mind when using `ORDER BY` is that you need to specify the column or columns that you want to order by.
-In case that you want to specify multiple comumns to order by, you need to separate each column with a comma.
+The main thing that you need to keep in mind when using `ORDER BY` is that you need to specify the column or columns that you want to order by.
+In case that you want to specify multiple columns to order by, you need to separate each column with a comma.

-If we were to run the following stetement without providing an `ORDER BY` clause:
+If we were to run the following statement without providing an `ORDER BY` clause:

 ```
 SELECT id,username FROM users ;